Finding Home, By Teaching Abroad

 My name is Seth Schy.
 I’m 32 years old, and I’m an American expat.
 By day, I’m a secondary school English teacher.
 By night, I’m the founder of the adventure-travel blog ForSomethingMore.
 I share my life with my wonderful partner Julia, and we’re both teachers.
 We’ve both taught in South Korea (where we met), and in Hong Kong (where we are now).
 You can also read Julia's story here.

 I used to teach in Denver, Colorado; but after my wanderlust grew to a tipping point, I decided it was time to teach abroad.
-My first year teaching abroad was in the 2011-12 school year as part of the EPIK program in Ulsan, South Korea.
-During that school year I met Julia.
+My first year teaching abroad was as part of the EPIK program in Ulsan, South Korea.
+During that year I met Julia.
 She and I quickly fell for each other.
 Despite our connection, I had to return to Denver to attend to some family business the following year, while she stayed abroad to teach in South Korea.

 We decided to continue dating even after I went back to the States, but quickly learned that long-distance relationships across multiple time zones can be a full-time job.
 Once we realized that the situation wasn’t ideal, we decided that the best way to be together would be to teach abroad somewhere.
 The next step was to choose a location.
 After a lot of research, who settled on Hong Kong because of its abundant job opportunities, ample green spaces and ideal location for traveling in Asia.

-Almost exactly a year after we parted ways in South Korea, Julia and I reunited in the Hong Kong International Airport in August, 2013.
-In July of 2016 we were married, and the rest is history.
+Almost exactly a year after we parted ways in South Korea, Julia and I reunited in the Hong Kong International Airport.
+After a few years we got married, and the rest is history.